futel/dialplan-functions/doc/DEPLOY.md

 If deploying stage or prod, check out or create relevant release branch.

+## Test

+See test.md.

 ## Deploy instance

-Create a certificate as described in README-ssl.
+Create a certificate as described in ssl.md.
 Update the domain_name and certificate_arn for the instance in app/.chalice/config.json.

 Deploy the instance: